 Appeals court says Louisiana can carry out the state’s first nitrogen gas execution next week

-With a March 18 date hastily nearing, attorneys for Jessie Hoffman Jr., the man on death row, told The Associated Press that they plan on immediately taking the legal matter to the U.S. Supreme Court in the hopes of halting the execution.
+With a March 18 date hastily nearing, attorneys for Jessie Hoffman Jr. told The Associated Press that they plan on immediately taking the legal matter to the U.S. Supreme Court in the hopes of halting the execution.

-If the death penalty is carried out, Hoffman., who was convicted of the 1996 murder of Mary Elliott in New Orleans, would be Louisiana’s first execution in 15 years.
+State officials, including Attorney General Liz Murrill, applauded the appeals court’s decision saying Louisiana is long overdue in delivering justice promised to the families of victims.

+Hoffman’s attorney, Cecelia Kappel, denounced the decision, saying the “new execution method is likely to cause Jessie to suffer psychological terror and a torturous death.”

 Under the state’s new procedure, Hoffman will be strapped to a gurney and forced to breathe pure nitrogen gas through a full-face respirator mask.
 The protocol is nearly identical to that of Alabama, the first state to use nitrogen hypoxia as a method of execution and has carried out four such executions.

-Hoffman’s attorneys pointed to nitrogen hypoxia executions in Alabama, where inmates appeared to shake and gasp to varying degrees during their executions, according to media witnesses, including The Associated Press.
-Alabama officials have said the shaking and gasping are involuntary movements associated with oxygen deprivation.
+Hoffman’s attorneys pointed to nitrogen hypoxia executions in Alabama, where inmates appeared to shake and gasp to varying degrees during their executions, according to media witnesses.
+Alabama officials said the shaking and gasping are involuntary movements associated with oxygen deprivation.

 Attorneys for Louisiana remain adamant that nitrogen hypoxia is seemingly painless.

-The only approved execution methods for carrying out capital punishment in Louisiana law are nitrogen hypoxia, lethal injection and electrocution.
+Judge Catharina Haynes, an appointee of former President George W. Bush, wrote a dissent saying the courts need more time for litigation.

+“Obviously that cannot be done once he (Hoffman) is dead,” she wrote.

-Under the decision from the 5th U.S. Circuit Court of Appeals in New Orleans on Friday, the execution will move forward as originally scheduled.
-Louisiana would be the second state to use nitrogen hypoxia.
+If the execution occurs as scheduled, Louisiana would be the second state to use nitrogen hypoxia.

-Kappel and a spokesperson for the attorney general confirmed the appeals court’s decision to the AP on Friday night.

-“This is justice for Mary ‘Molly’ Elliot, her friends, her family and for Louisiana,” Attorney General Liz Murrill said.

-Kappel denounced the decision, saying that the “new execution method is likely to cause Jessie to suffer psychological terror and a torturous death.”

-Alabama first used the method of nitrogen hypoxia to put Kenneth Eugene Smith to death last year.
-That execution marked the first time a new method had been used in the U.S. since lethal injection was introduced in 1982.
+Alabama first used the method of nitrogen hypoxia to put Kenneth Eugene Smith to death last year, marking the first time a new method had been used in the U.S. since lethal injection was introduced in 1982.

-Nationally, over recent decades, the number of executions has declined sharply amid legal battles, a shortage of lethal injection drugs and waning public support for capital punishment.
+Over recent decades, the number of executions nationally has declined sharply amid legal battles, a shortage of lethal injection drugs and waning public support for capital punishment.
 That has led a majority of states to either abolish or pause carrying out the death penalty.

 Last year, Louisiana lawmakers expanded the state’s approved methods to carry out the death penalty to include nitrogen hypoxia, sparking a renewed push to resume executions in the state.

-Republican officials, including Gov. Jeff Landry and Murrill, say the state is long overdue in delivering justice that has been promised to victims’ families.
-Murrill told The Associated Press last month that she expects at least four people will be executed this year.
+Murrill told the AP in February that she expects at least four people will be executed this year.
 There are 56 people on Louisiana’s death row.

 Copyright 2025 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.